Overview: Loom and Microsoft Stream as Video Platform Category solutions.

 Most deployed common Use Cases for Loom and Microsoft Stream

-What makes Loom and Microsoft Stream ideal for Training & Onboarding?
+How efficiently Does Loom and Microsoft Stream manage your Training & Onboarding?

 What solutions does Loom and Microsoft Stream provide for Engagement Management?